 - To practice some of the skills that will help reps work effectively.

 - To understand the support and resources that are available to reps.

-The training materials will, as usual, be revised during the summer, and the 2022-23 materials will be available to relevant Scottish institutions nearer the time.
+The training materials have, as usual, been revised during the summer, and the 2022-23 materials will be available to relevant Scottish institutions as appropriate.

 As in 2021-22, we will again be keen to hear from any institutions delivering their own training, who might be willing to share their evaluation data in order to contribute to the overall national picture of Course Rep Training.
 If you are interested in contributing your evaluation data during 2022-23, please get in touch.

 Any non-Scotland institutions wishing to access the sparqs' training materials, please contact Eve Lewis, Director of sparqs, at firstname.lastname@example.org.

 How to book your 'part two' training sessions for delivery by sparqs

 As usual, we will be taking booking requests from institutions for part-two training from around mid-August 2023.
 Institutions will then advertise booked dates to their reps for sign-ups.